Chapter 5: Integer Sequences and Their Application in Learning

 How to use these examples

-My suggestions is that you download the examples in this chapter from my github repository rather than trying to type them by hand or copy past them.
+My suggestion is that you download the examples in this chapter from my github repository rather than trying to type them by hand or copy past them.
 That way you can assemble them with FASM and run them in the DOSBox emulator to see how they work.

 These programs can produce long lists of numbers and so I can’t include all the output in this book.
 You will have to run them to get the full picture of how magnificent they are!